 But, if you’re anything like me, you hate second-guessing when handling household pests, and I hope you do too.
 Therefore, in this post, I’ll be answering this question – “Does Ammonia Kill Bed Bugs?
 Yes!…But how? what about their nymphs?”

 So, ammonia good for bed bugs?
-The short answer is YES.
+YES.
 Ammonia (or Ammonium hydroxide, a compound of nitrogen + hydrogen) kills bed bugs only on contact.
 But, you might need a combination of bed bugs control methods such as heat (done by an exterminator) or bed bug bombs.

 As noted above, Ammonia (NH3) is a chemical compound that’s created from hydrogen + nitrogen to create what we generally call household ammonia.